omarmosharawi/QRgen_JS/README.md

 - Scan the QR codes with your camera or upload an image file
 - Decode the QR codes and view the text content

+## Demo
+You can access the live demo of the web application here: [QR Code Generator](https://omarmosharawi.github.io/QRgen_JS/)

 ## Installation
 To run QRgen_JS locally, you need to have Node.js and npm installed on your machine.
 Then, follow these steps: